 Discount rate for periods in service

-Scheduled body employers 4.3 % p.a.
+Scheduled body employers 4.3% p.a.

-Ongoing Orphan employers 4.3 % p.a.
+Ongoing Orphan employers 4.3% p.a.

-Low risk funding target 1.3 % p.a.
+Low risk funding target 1.3% p.a.

 Discount rate for periods after leaving service

-Scheduled body employers 4.3 % p.a.
+Scheduled body employers 4.3% p.a.

 Ongoing Orphan employers 1.6% p.a.

-Low risk funding target 1.3% p.a.
+Low risk funding target 1.3 % p.a.

-Rate of pay increases 3.1% p.a.
+Rate of pay increases

-Rate of increase to pension accounts 2.1% p.a.
+Rate of increase to pension accounts

-Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension) 2.1% p.a.
+Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension)